Maheshwaram

 Maheswaram is a village and mandal in Ranga Reddy district in the state of Telangana, India.

 Geography

 Maheshwaram is at 17° 55'0N 79° 54' 0E.
-It has average elevation of 221 m.
+It has average an elevation of 221 m.

 Village agriculture mainly depends on rain water and ground water.
 The main crops cultivated are paddy, cotton, corn, chilli, turmeric, and ground nut.

 Elections

 T. Krishna Reddy of Telugu Desam Party won in the state legislative assembly elections in 2014.
 In the Telangana legislative assembly elections which were held in December 2018, the victor was Patlolla Sabitha.

 Religion

 There is a 400 year old Shiva Ganga temple, from which the village got its name.

-The Qutb Shahi mosque displays considerable craftsmanship and is the grand mosque of Maheshwaram region.